Ziaurrehman90/Learning-Javacript/README.md

 # Learning-Javacript
-avaScript is a versatile and powerful programming language widely used for web development.
+JavaScript is a versatile and powerful programming language widely used for web development.
 This repository aims to provide comprehensive coverage of essential JavaScript concepts, including but not limited to:

 Arrays: Learn how to work with arrays, including methods for manipulation, iteration, and transformation.